Vendicated/Vencord/src/plugins/rolesInProfile/README.md

 # RolesInProfile

-Allows you to view roles in your profile, without having to scroll a list of members
+Allows you to view your roles in your profile, without having to look at your server profile from another place, like the member list